Mathieu-Desrochers/Linux-Notebook/procedures/self-hosting.md

 You will need the following.

     - 1 Raspberry PI
+    - 1 SD card
-    - 1 Static IP address (ask your ISP)
+    - 1 static IP address (ask your ISP)
     - 2 drops of dedication

 Imaging the micro SD card